code-rush/givel-info/givel/README.md

              *Good Job* message.
 If the user selects *NO*, then the state changes to 'INCOMPLETE' and they are shown *Good Try* message.
-           - Until they answer the question that if they have completed the challenge or not, the challenge stays in the 'INACTIVE' state and shows *'0h 0m'*.
+           - Until they answer the question that if they have completed the challenge or not, the challenge stays in the 'INACTIVE' state even if the clock ticks down to *'0h 0m'* and it should show *'0h 0m'*.

 - **create challenge**
   - Path: /api/v1/users/challenges/{user_email}